MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Security/New-FileCatalog.md

 # New-FileCatalog

 ## SYNOPSIS
-`New-FileCatalog` creates a catalog file of file hashes that can be used to validate the authenticity of a file.
+Creates a Windows catalog file containing cryptographic hashes for files and folders in the specified paths.

 ## SYNTAX